skip to content

 Approximate data collection rates (movies/hour):

-• Titan Krios on Falcon 4i detector in counting mode - TBA.
+• Titan Krios on Falcon 4i detector in counting mode with AFIS* and FFI**:

-**AFIS - The Aberration Free Imaging System allows the use of "beam shifts" instead of "stage shifts" during the data collection, thus drastically increasing throughput.
+*AFIS - Aberration-Free Image Shift (AFIS) allows the use of "beam shifts" instead of "stage shifts" during the data collection, thus drastically increasing throughput.
 The disadvantage is the less accurate positioning of the exposure area within the holes.

-• when correcting gain using the supplied gain reference file, use "Flip Y axis" option in your processing software.
+• K3 camera: The facility staff will provide the gain reference file.
+When correcting gain using the supplied gain reference file, use "Flip Y axis" option in your processing software.

 Cryo-EM Forum @ Biochemistry